-5 Configuring Synchronization with Relational Databases
+Configuring Synchronization with Relational Databases

-The UnboundID Synchronization Server supports high-scale, highly-available data synchronization from one endpoint consisting of the UnboundID Directory Server, UnboundID Directory Proxy Server (3.x), Alcatel-Lucent 8661 Directory Server, Alcatel-Lucent 8661 Directory Proxy Server (3.x), SunTM Directory Server Enterprise Edition (DSEE 6.x, 7.x), SunTM Directory Server (5.2 p3 or higher), or Microsoft Active Directory systems to another endpoint consisting of a relational database management system (RDBMS).
+The UnboundID Synchronization Server supports high-scale, highly-available data synchronization between the directory servers and a relational database management systems (RDBMS).
 UnboundID officially supports synchronization with Oracle Database 10g and 11g as well as Microsoft SQL Server 2005 and 2008.
 The architecture, however, does not make any assumptions about the type of database or schema being managed; any database with a JDBC 3.0 or higher driver compatible with Java 1.6 can be used.